jpoehls/zduck.com/_posts/2012/2012-06-23-powershell-batch-files-exit-codes.md

 `PowerShell.exe` doesn't return correct exit codes when using the `-File` option.
 Use `-Command` instead.

 [This](#bat-wrapper) is a batch file wrapper for executing PowerShell scripts.
-It forwards arguments to PowerShell and correctly bubbles up the exit code.
+It forwards arguments to PowerShell and correctly bubbles up the exit code (when it can).

+`PowerShell.exe` still [returns a passing (0) exit code when a `ParserError` is thrown](#command-parsererror).
+Even when using `-Command`.
+I haven't found a workaround for this.

 You can use [black magic](#black-magic) to include spaces and quotes in the arguments you pass through the batch file wrapper to PowerShell.